Showerhead Cleaning and Disinfection

 The above photo is a showerhead before cleaning and descaling, there are clearly visible signs of scale which could provide nutrients for legionella bacteria to grow and multiply.

 Above the showerhead after it has been thoroughly cleaned, descaled and disinfected.

 “The presence of sediment, sludge, scale and other material within the system, together with biofilms, are also thought to play an important role in harbouring and providing favourable conditions in which the Legionella bacteria may grow.
 A biofilm is a thin layer of micro-organisms which may form a slime on the surfaces in contact with water.
 Such biofilms, sludge and scale can protect legionella bacteria from temperatures and other biocides that would otherwise kill or inhibit these organisms if they were freely suspended in the water.”

-Shower heads and hoses can accumulate limescale and provide nutrients for bacterial growth.
-Showers by design produce an aerosols that can be inhaled by the user, so particular care should be taken to clean shower heads and hoses routinely as part of your Legionella control programme.
+Showerheads and hoses can accumulate limescale and provide nutrients for bacterial growth.
+Showers by design produce an aerosol that can be inhaled by the user, so particular care should be taken to clean showerheads and hoses routinely as part of your Legionella control programme.

-To ensure that shower heads are left scale free and any underlying biofilm and bacteria are removed Dantek use Showerhead plus which contains an acid formulation with sanitiser.
-This is diluted with water in a solution, the showerheads and hoses are submerged, scrubed and then rinced.
+To ensure that showerheads are left scale-free and any underlying biofilm and bacteria are removed Dantek use Showerhead plus which contains an acid formulation with sanitiser.
+This is diluted with water in a solution, the showerheads and hoses are submerged, scrubbed and then rinsed.